Product Name: Synagen IQ

-Anyhow, based on my research, I would suggest avoiding Synagen IQ to minimize any potential risks.
+So, based on ou research, we would suggest avoiding Synagen IQ to minimize any potential risks.

 Is Synagen IQ Hoax?

-Based on my detailed research, I cannot say that Synagen IQ is a hoax.
+We don’t believe Synagen IQ is a hox.
 However, it is a very underdosed supplement that doesn’t really provide the promised benefits and is potentially harmful.